aup-1/maven-dynamic-versioning/README.md

 </project>

 ```
-this in combination with maven `flatten plugin` as show above, you should be able to install and publish the new version.
+this in combination with Maven `flatten plugin` as shown above, you should be able to install and publish the new version.

 with
 ```